What you pay it on

 - certain bonds (not including Premium Bonds and Qualifying Corporate Bonds)

-When you don’t pay it
+When you do not pay it